thelolagemann/gomeboy/internal/tests/README.md

 | mooneye | 66% | 75 | 38 | 113 |
 | samesuite | 7% | 1 | 12 | 13 |
 | strikethrough | 0% | 0 | 2 | 2 |

-Explore the individual tests for each suite below.
+Explore the individual tests for each suite using the table of contents below.

+## Table of Contents
 * [acid2](#acid2)
   * [dmg-acid2](#dmg-acid2)
   * [cgb-acid2](#cgb-acid2)